 permanent markers

 I started by painting the head of the peg person with a coat of clear sealant.
 My friend shared this tip with me and it is amazing.
-The sealant means that you can use markers on the doll heads, without the marker bleeding and making a mess.
-Don’t skip this step if you plan on using markers for the finer facial features on your doll.
+The sealant means that you can use markers on the doll heads, without the marker bleeding into the untreated wood and making a mess.
+Don't skip this step if you plan on using markers for the finer facial features on your doll.

 You need to do a little prep work for this project.
 While the head is drying, find a picture that you want to work from.
 In my case, I used the Instagram image.
 Find a picture you love or sketch out what you want the doll to look like.
+Find a picture that captures all of the person's features.
+Do they wear glasses?
+What does their hairline look like?
+Do they have a favourite colour?

 Once the doll head is dry, it is time to put the first coat of paint on the clothing.
 My top has polka dots over a solid base colour.
 So, I painted the solid colour first.